Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_native_app/tasty_bytes_native_app.md

 If these prerequisites are not completed, you will not able to complete this Quickstart.

+In addition, clone or download the source code for the application you'll build in this Quickstart here: [Tasty Bytes - Native App](https://github.com/Snowflake-Labs/sf-samples/tree/main/samples/sfguide-tasty-bytes-native-app).
 <!-- ------------------------ -->
 ## Account Set Up: Consumer
 Duration: 3